luciotato/usdnear-stable/README.md

 2. Fixed low 2.5% APR: Interest is auto-paid from Staking Rewards.
 3. Liquidations have a fixed 10% fee (no auctions)

+## Status: ALPHA

+This is an MVP project not ready for release yet.
+We developed USDNEAR for the 2021 ETHDenver Hackathon.
+It's currently in **ALPHA** stage.
+<a href="https://discord.com/invite/tG4XJzRtdQ">Join our discord</a> to get early-access and earn token rewards on our next beta-test phase.

 ## Advantages

 *Trust*: We choose a simple design to make the system transparent, easy to understand, and highly reliable.
 The contract has a Conversion Window where USDNEAR owners can exchange USDNEAR tokens for stNEAR from the collateral pool at a fixed price.
 To guarantee stability in the Conversion Window "1 USDNEAR" always equals "1 USD woth of stNEAR" at the current market price.
 The over-collaterization ratio is 200%, so there is ample funds to feed the conversion window.